GPUOpen-Drivers/llpc/llpc/docs/AddingPasses.md

 ## Register a middle-end pass

-TODO: The new pass manager is currently unused for the middle-end passes.
+The process to register a middle-end pass is the same.
+The middle-end pass registry file is `lgc/patch/PassRegistry.def`.